alikarcic/main-site/index.md

 ## Working Papers

 - **Credible Prejudice?
-When and Why Mainstream Party Adoption of Far-Right Rhetoric Weakens Anti-Prejudice Norms** Presented at DPSA 2024, EPSA 2025 and APSA 2025.
+When and Why Mainstream Party Adoption of Far-Right Rhetoric Weakens Anti-Prejudice Norms (Political Behavior, Forthcoming)** Presented at DPSA 2024, EPSA 2025 and APSA 2025.
 [OSF](https://osf.io/7wxb4?mode=&revisionId=&view_only=).

 - **When Do Mainstream Parties Talk Like the Far Right?
 Evidence from Parliamentary Speeches in Western Europe** Presented at PolMeth 2025, EPSA 2025 and APSA 2025.

 - **Rhetoric First, Policy Later: Mainstream Party Strategy Before and After the Migrant Crisis** Presented at APSA 2025.

-- **Mitigating Discrimination Through Meditation** - Co-authored with Nicholas Haas and Julian Schuessler.
+- **Meditation Improves Inter-Group Attitudes Through Emotional Channels** - Co-authored with Nicholas Haas and Julian Schuessler.

-- **Negativity, Emotion \& (In)Congruence Between Eye-Tracking and Conjoint Results** - Co-authored with Nicholas Haas.
+- **Negativity, Emotion & (In)Congruence Between Eye-Tracking and Conjoint Results** - Co-authored with Nicholas Haas.

 ## Education